tomasnorre/crawler/Documentation/Troubleshooting/Index.rst

 still in your database, you can flush your complete crawler queue and the problem should be solved.

-We have build in a `JsonCompatibilityConverter` to ensure that this should not happen, but in case of it run:

 ::

     $ vendor/bin/typo3 crawler:flushQueue all